KanoComputing/kit-app-shell/README.md

 }
 ```

-Finally, we need to define the main class.
-The shell will use it to bootstrap the UI.
-We'll create `index.js` in the root of our project with the following code:
+Then we'll need to define the main class in `index.js`:

 ```js
 class ExampleApp {